paradisec-archive/PARADISEC_workflows/10_quality_control.md

   <img width="500" src="images/MediaInfo-03.jpg">
 </p>

 To choose what specifications you want to export in a csv, go to Options>Preferences, or just click on the wrench icon to the left.
 The preference window will open.
 Under *Customize* select *Sheet* and then *New...*.
+I have already created a few custom sheets.
+You can select your custom sheets here, once you create them.

 <p align="center">
   <img width="500" src="images/MediaInfo-01.jpg">